guillaumemoreau/db-course/09_bigd.md

 ### Example

 - Map-Reduce approach
-  1. *Initialisation*: line cutting for balancing between processes
+  1. *Initialization*: line cutting for balancing between processes
   2. *Map*: processing a line=create a mapping (word, number of occurrences)
   3. *Regrouping*: group the number of occurrences for a same word
   4. *Sort*: Each process handles a word: it sums the number of occurrences